Click Here for Our Recommended Antivirus for Your Device

 Contained ByMPEG-2 and MPEG-4MPEG-4

 CodecAAC is a codec.
-It is a lossy compression codec that reduces the size of an audio file without compromising its quality, although a part of the data is lost in compression.
+It is a lossy compression codec that reduces the size of an audio file without compromising its quality, although some of the data is lost in compression.
 M4A is not a codec.
 It is simply a file container commonly used with the ACC codec.
-There are other file containers like .acc, .mp4 that can also be used with ACC codecs.
+Other file containers like .acc and .mp4 can also be used with ACC codecs.

 Kind Of Audio Compression SupportedAAC is solely a lossy compression codec.
-M4A can be used with either a lossy compression or a lossless compression codec like ALAC.
+M4A can be used with either a lossy or lossless compression codec like ALAC.

 What is AAC?

-Advanced Audio Coding or AAC is an audio file format that was launched in 1997 as an improved successor to the mp3 format.
+Advanced Audio Coding or AAC is an audio file format launched in 1997 as an improved successor to the mp3 format.

 AAC is a part of the MPEG-2 and MPEG-4 specifications.

-AAC is the customary audio file format used by a number of platforms including popular forums like iTunes, Nintendo, PlayStation 3.
+AAC is the customary audio file format used by several platforms, including popular forums like iTunes, Nintendo, and PlayStation 3.

-AAC was the result of a drive to improve upon the existent audio coding systems.
-Sony, Nokia, AT&T Bell Laboratories, Dolby and Fraunhofer Institute teamed up to create the AAC codec.
+AAC resulted from a drive to improve the existing audio coding systems.
+Sony, Nokia, AT&T Bell Laboratories, Dolby, and Fraunhofer Institute teamed up to create the AAC codec.

 Compression without a quality compromise is feasible in AAC formats due to the flexibility offered by the coding system.

-The Temporal Noise Shaping feature aids in achieving superior compression standards without distorting sound quality.
+The Temporal Noise Shaping feature aids in achieving superior compression standards without distorting the sound quality.

 What is M4A?